eGain/egain-ios-messaging/Examples/eGainMessagingExample/readme.md

 ```

 ## SDK Workflow
 The SDK calls `initialize()` whenever the chat button is clicked.
-This is to check whether there is an available sessionId, else it will generate a new one and provide two responses (Conversation started / Conversation not started) based on which the flow can be designed accordingly.
+This is to check whether there is an available sessionId, else it will generate a new one and provide two responses (Conversation started / Conversation not started / Invalid sessionId) based on which the flow can be designed accordingly.
 After `initialize()`, call `sendMessage()` to start the conversation with conversation hub.

 After this, `sendMessage()` can be called as many times as required. `upload()` should be called after `sendMessage()`.

 Finally, in order to end the conversation call `endConversation()`.
 All these methods call `addListener()` by default to listen for response.

-## Supported Response Types
+## Supported Message Types
 Listed below are the different types of messages that can be received and their content.

 >**_NOTE:_** You can add a wrapper on top of `sendMessage()` and customize your app according to the responses listed below.